usnistgov/OSCAL/docs/prose/control.md

 TBD: Use the prose examples to illustrate what a subcontrol is.
 A subcontrol is very similar to a control in its composition, but a subcontrol always extends a control and is dependent on that control.

+TBD: Should we remove any references to elements, attributes, etc. and make the narrative abstract?
+Talk about what an OSCAL control includes instead of what an OSCAL control element includes?
+Talk about content instead of its format, structure, etc.?

 ## The control element
 Each control element defines a single security or privacy control.
 A control element may contain the following:
 * A title (optional) for the control